reservoirpy/reservoirpy/docs/source/user_guide/node.rst

 Naming nodes
 ------------

-Nodes can be named at instanciation.
+Nodes can be named at instantiation.

 .. code-block:: python